 The road to amphetamine treatment begins by contacting the 24-hour Addiction Helper helpline.
 Our helpline is staffed by trained and experienced counsellors who use current medical standards to evaluate each and every client.
 By asking targeted questions and walking you through the basics of addiction, we can help you determine the seriousness of your problem and the kinds of treatments that would work best for you.
 You will ultimately choose if, when, and where to seek treatment.

 Addiction Helper works with residential rehab clinics throughout the UK.
-As an independent referral service, we have the ability to connect you with the treatment provider best suited to your needs and circumstances.
+We have the ability to connect you with the treatment provider best suited to your needs and circumstances.
 Why not contact us today so we can help you and your family?